 The French public social security is called CPAM (Caisse Primaire d’Assurance Maladie).
-It provides reimbursement to medical care and medicines under specific conditions.
+It provides reimbursement for medical care and medicines under specific conditions.

 The 2 main ways to access French health care are first when working in France with a French work contract or as self-employed under a French registered company.
 You will be contributing to the social security system through the social charges deducted from your payslip.

 NOTE: This article only applies to individuals under a working contract and their families.
 You will find more information in this article if you are an inactive adult in France.

 Prepare your documents to register for French healthcare

 An important rule that applies to most of the administrative processes you may undertake: